nixworks/public/news/2012/02/13/README.md

 Rangers Football Club lodges legal papers signalling its intention to go into administration.

 ### [The European Union and United States approve Google's $12.5 billion acquisition of smartphone maker Motorola. ](/news/2012/02/13/the-european-union-and-united-states-approve-google-s-12-5-billion-acquisition-of-smartphone-maker-motorola.md)
-_Context: European Union, Google, Motorola Mobility, U.S., smartphone_
+_Context: European Union, Google, Motorola Mobility, United States, smartphone_

 ### [Moody's Investors Service downgrades the credit ratings of several European Union members including Italy, Malta, Portugal, Slovakia, Slovenia and Spain and issues a negative outlook for the ratings of Austria, France and the United Kingdom. ](/news/2012/02/13/moody-s-investors-service-downgrades-the-credit-ratings-of-several-european-union-members-including-italy-malta-portugal-slovakia-sloven.md)
 continues to be well supported by a large, diversified and highly competitive economy, a particularly flexible labour market, and a banking sector that